 But the next thing I knew after I started cleaning up, lovely turned into this…

 Luckily, Open Nature™ had sent me a giant box of cleaning supplies just in time for this painting session gone crazy.
 Not even dried on paint could stop the cleaning power of the Open Nature™ All Purpose Dye Free Lemon Scent Cleaner.
 I loved the lemony scent, but was excited to hear that they have some fragrance and perfume free laundry detergent too.
 And I’m so glad that the paper towels are 100% recyled paper, because then I can feel a little bit better about the number I used to clean up the paint that went everywhere!

 When this big box of stuff runs out, I’ll be running over to a local Safeway to grab some refills!

 So, contain and streamline to help the mess.
 But definitely do creative projects with your family.
 Because a clean house is rewarding, but the time spent in it with your family is even more rewarding.
 Here are a few projects to get you started…

-And get ready to clean up that paint afterwards with some super effective, biodegradeable cleaners from Open Nature
+And get ready to clean up that paint afterward with some super effective, biodegradable cleaners from Open Nature.